ElGonan/carssification_AI/finalreadme.md

 learning by leveraging pretrained weights from ResNet50[8], which enhances its performance in distinguishing between multiple classes of car parts.

-The model is constructed with several layers, including GlobalAveragePooling2D, Dropout, and multiple dense layers, culminating in a softmax output layer for multiclass classification.
+The model is constructed with several layers, that results in a model capable of multiclass classification.
 Training is conducted using categorical crossentropy as the loss function and the Adam optimizer, with early stopping and model checkpointing implemented to prevent overfitting and ensure optimal performance.